Wireless Alarms Vs Hard Wired?

 In our unbiased opinion, the best wireless alarm systems on the pro-install market today are manufactured by RISCO, Pyronix, Texecom and Visonic.
 There are some good DIY wireless alarms available too; the best we've come across are Yale's Sync range.

 The best hard wired systems available are probably those made by Honeywell, Texecom and Scantronic.

 Hybrid alarms are also available, RISCO make a great hybrid panel called Risco LightSys 2.
-A hybrid alarm works, as you'd expect, with both hard hired and wireless zones.
+A hybrid alarm works, as you'd expect, with both hard wired inputs and wireless zones.

 In our opinion we would recommend the following:

 - Apartment/Flat: Wireless alarm, more on security systems for apartments here.

 - House/bungalow (finished décor): Wireless alarm.